Supplementary Materials for Teaching About Repair

 Access — Organiser Un Repair Café Dans Mon École!
 (French)

-15 page PDF guidebook, plus many supplementary pages, mostly PDF’s.
+Organiser Un Repair Café Dans Mon École! is a15 page guidebook, plus supplementary pages, mostly PDF’s.
 (French)

 Repair Together is an affiliate of the International Repair Café Foundation